 PDF download Download Article

-1. The ouroboros symbolizes the cycles of life, death, and rebirth.
-It depicts a serpent biting its own tail, which forms a circle to represent renewal and the harmony of opposites.
-Dating back to Tutankhamun's tomb, the ouroborus is a part of gnostic beliefs, where the head and tail of the serpent stand for the connection of the earthly to the divine.[15]
+1. It depicts a serpent biting its own tail, which forms a circle to represent renewal and the harmony of opposites.
+Ferris says that the ouroboros symbolizes the cycle of recurring transformation, including rebirth, life, and death, as well as “the alchemy of ‘it’s not just an end, but also a beginning.’”[17]
+Dating back to Tutankhamun's tomb, the ouroborus is a part of gnostic beliefs, where the head and tail of the serpent stand for the connection of the earthly to the divine.[18]

 • Origin: Greece, Egypt